MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 - There is no centralized logging for classification and labeling.

 - Label names and tooltips are supported in English only.

-- Departmental templates cannot be selected from the Azure portal.

 - Conditions for automatic classification must be phrases or patterns.